JeanChristophe-Hurault/OpenSesame-kinect-plugin/readme.md

-# OpenSesame Kinect plugins
+# OpenSesame Kinect plugins (only WINDOWS)

 Created by : Jean-Christophe Hurault
 <jeanchristophe.hurault@gmail.com>

-A serie of plugins that allows non-intrusive body motion capture of a participant by making Opensesame communicate with a Kinect device.
+A serie of plugins that allows non-intrusive body motion capture and gesture detection of a participant by making Opensesame communicate with a Kinect device.

-<b>N'hesitez pas à me contacter si vous avez des remarques ou suggestions d'améliorations !</b>
+<b>Feel free to contact me if you have any problems, comments or suggestions for improvements !</b>

 ## About the Kinect